finos/FDC3/docs/fdc3-compliance.md

 To meet the requirements of FDC3, a platform provider would need to support the following:

 * Connection to 1 or more App Directories meeting the FDC3 App Directory standards
-* Providing an API to all applications running in the context of the platform that meets the FDC3 API standards, including:
+* Provide an API to all applications running in the context of the platform that meets the FDC3 API standards, including:
-    * Support of FDC3 Context Data and Intents standards
+    * Support for FDC3 Context Data and Intents standards
     * Support for Intent and Context resolution using a resolver UI
 * At least one workflow of one of the use cases marked as Accepted by the Use Cases working group SHOULD be satisfied by the implementation.